ahyoung227/Pictionary-App-prototype/README.md

 ## About The Project

-<p>This is a pictionaly App that you can play with your friend.
-It is a prototype for potential project for express.js and Socket.io.
+<p>This is a pictionaly App that you can play with your friends.
 To play, you should enter your name on the left.
-If your friend come, you can press "start drawing button".
-The timer will let you know how many seconds left for your friends guessings.</p>
+If your friend comes, you can press "click to start draw" button.
+The timer will let you know how many seconds left for your friends guessings.
+It is a prototype for potential project for express.js and Socket.io. </p>
 <br>
 <img src="pictionary.gif" width="800px" height="400px">